MAKROFREEK/UniLoot/README.md

 This is my first plugin of this scale, built to solve frustrations I had with other loot plugins.
 I wanted something lightweight, reliable, and fully compatible with anything else you throw at your server.
 (Yes, I used AI to help build it.)

+# WARNING

+If you stumble across this and want to try it out, use "/unitloot scan" around players already placed containers (barrels/chests/etc)
+Figuring out a better method to sort this issue, but with my limited knowledge and skills this is how it is for now.
+For my small private server just a couple friends it's not issue, but I can see this being a bigger issue for.. bigger servers.

+# WARNING

 ---

 ## Features